sam-hilliard/blog-posts/006-em-vs-rem.md

 rems are also extremely useful for responsive font scaling.
-If a desktop design required larger fonts than the mobile, you can scale all of your rem-sized font's with just one media query that makes the root font size bigger.
+If a desktop design required larger fonts than the mobile, you can scale all of your rem-sized fonts with just one media query that makes the root font size bigger.

-It is also more accessible to use rems over a static unit (like px), because users might specify larger font sizes in their browser's settings.
-This would make font sizes with rems scale to accomidate this preference.
+It is also more accessible to use rems over a static unit (like px) because users might specify different font sizes in their browser's settings.
+This would make font sizes with rems scale to accommodate this preference.

 ## Layout and Scaling

-You can also use both ems and rems for both layout and scaling (so things like padding, height/width, margin, etc. are fair game).
+You can also use both ems and rems for both layouts and scaling (so things like padding, height/width, margin, etc. are fair game).

-Unlike with fonts, ems are a little more predictable as they are relative to the element's `font-size`.
+Unlike with fonts, ems are a little more predictable as they are relative to the element's font size.

 For example, I can scale a button fairly easily with ems: